-You may own such a house from the many house plans available at the time!
-We always encourage people to find out a bit about their house if they can, before renovation.
-I’ve been emailed and approached about everything from doorhandles to cedar finishes, and truthfully, it’s impossible to know what approach to take if you don’t understand the DNA of your home.
-It’s not necessary to live in a museum or an ode to the 50s, in fact – it’s impractical for many people to emulate that time, the objects, the fabrics or the lifestyle.
-But, painting everything white may not be your best solution either.
-So, find out everything you can and start there.
-Look at your site, talk to a good designer or architect if you’re having alterations and additions, consider improvements that are sensitive to the inherent style you have.
+Look at your site, talk to a good designer or architect if you’re having alterations and additions, consider improvements that are sensitive to the inherent style you have, even if you’re adding something contemporary.
 If you have a cottage, don’t try to make it a Split Level.
-If you have a Split Level, don’t try to make it a ‘Hampton’s house’ …whatever that means.
-We do have our own beaches and there are coastal styles found in Palm Beach which are weatherboard on stone foundations.
-Find the equivalent of what you have, rather than trying to something into what it is not.
-Not only will you avoid destroying the architecture you’ve bought, you’ll save a lot of time and money.
-It’s always mystifying as to why the ‘Hamptons’ name and trend has taken hold here.
+If you have a Split Level, don’t try to make it a ‘Hampton’s house’ …whatever that means (we do have our own vernacular of this style and it’s basically ‘a Palm Beach house’).
+We do have our own beaches and there are coastal styles found in the northern beaches, Queensland tropics and Western Australian coast lines will offer hints: many were weatherboard on stone or brick foundations.
+So, find the equivalent of what you have inherited rather than trying to turn it into something that it is not – that’s just my opinion.
+But, it means you avoid destroying the architecture you’ve bought and you’ll save a lot of time and money.
+It’s always mystifying as to why the ‘Hamptons’ name and trend has taken hold here as we also have equivalent furniture styles and makers.

-I know some people own ‘Sydney style’ homes – a style that came later in the 1960s and 70s – and they simply don’t like the brick or don’t like parts of the house, or worse, know nothing about them.
-Again, exposed clinker brick has its merits but it is best to try to understand it in the context of your house and site, before rendering it to oblivion (RIP).
-Likewise, there are ways of gently improving features without painting over, or choosing the latest trend in ‘greige’ toned tiles to before realising, after an expensive renovation, it just belong.
-Greige might be fine if your house is all straight lines, minimalist and tonal in greys, and could be fantastic for apartments… but using it to erase natural timbers, or bland-out walls, beams and floors can cause a regret that is too late, and too expensive to undo.
+Likewise, there are ways of gently improving features without painting over everything.
+Greige might be fine if your house is all straight lines, minimalist and tonal in greys, and could be fantastic for apartments… but using it to erase natural timbers, beams and floors can cause a regret that is too late, and too expensive to undo.

 Read about The Small Homes Service